Directshares vs Plus500, 2026 Update

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Directshares has around 86 financial instruments whilst Plus500 allows you to trade around 86 financial instruments on their platform.
+Directshares allows you to trade around 86 financial instruments while Plus500 has around 86 available.

 Directshares and Plus500 Contact Details

-Being able to contact an online trading platform simply is important.
+Being able to contact a broker simply is important.
 Directshares and Plus500 have the following contact details and social medias that you can use.

 |